ten-protocol/go-ten/docs/testnet/deploying-a-smart-contract-programmatically.md

 ## Compile the contract and build the local deployment transaction
 A contract can be built using solc and a transaction created for deploying the contract.
-Construction of the transaction currently requires `gasPrice` and `gas` to be explicitly defined (the need to perform this will be removed in a later release).
-An arbitrary `gasPrice` should be given with the below value representative of the value at the time of writing on the Ropsten test network.
+Construction of the transaction requires `gasPrice` and `gas` to be explicitly defined (the need to perform this will be removed in a later release).
+An arbitrary `gasPrice` should be given e.g. the current price on the Ropsten test network.
 ```python
     compiled_sol = compile_source(guesser, output_values=['abi', 'bin'], solc_binary='/opt/homebrew/bin/solc')
     contract_id, contract_interface = compiled_sol.popitem()